Give Now. Support the Church Forever.

 Once you decide to support a Catholic cause through the Independent Catholic Foundation, please consider the means through which you make your gift to achieve maximum benefit.
+Contributions to existing endowments become part of the principal which will never be spent, but will be invested in perpetuity.
+A portion of the earnings will be made available every year to the specific Catholic cause as defined by the particular endowment.
+Your gift now will support the Church forever.

 You can designate contributions of any amount at any time to our existing endowments shown on our Permanent Endowments webpage.